Roads & Street Maintenance

 All property owners are responsible for clearing snow and ice from public sidewalks adjacent to their property before the first residential plowing by Town forces.

 Once plowing begins, Town crews will plow snow onto sidewalks.
 If Town forces place snow on sidewalks adjacent to your property, you are not required to clear it.
 If you live in a cul-de-sac or an area where there are only sidewalks on one side of the street, you may be required to clear snow every year.
-Check with the Infrastructure Services Department to find out if you have to clear your sidewalk this winter season.
+Reference the Directional Movement map above, or check with the Infrastructure Services Department, to find out if you have to clear your sidewalk this winter season.

 Become A Snow Star